Hong Kong Identities - MTR - Q&A with John Lloyd

 J.L: An earlier version of the MTR symbol had been devised by Design Research Unit, a British Design Firm, who were hired to create an identity and sign system when the MTR organisation was founded in the early 1970s.
 In the 1990s, my consultancy, Lloyd Northover, was commissioned to develop a more effective identity and design management programme for MTR, which had grown considerably.
 We retained the basic form of the established DRU symbol but strengthened it and placed it within a comprehensive design system covering all manifestations and expressions of the MTR.

 The MTR symbol is abstract and is not meant to communicate an obvious meaning.
 I believe that the original rationale for the form was that the two curves represented Kowloon above and Hong Kong island below, connected by the vertical line.
 The symbol has a distinct and deliberate Chinese flavour but there is no literal Chinese meaning that I am aware of.
-The symbol is intended to look modern and to reflect the state of the art transportation technology evident in the MTR system.
+The symbol is intended to look modern and to reflect the state-of-the-art transportation technology evident in the MTR system.

 A.C: How has your process developed since completing the MTR logo in 1998?

 J.L: My approach to the identity process remains essentially unchanged.
-The process has always involved: research, strategy development, consensus-building, creative design, implementation, monitoring and control, and continuing design management.
+The process has always involved research, strategy development, consensus-building, creative design, implementation, monitoring and control, and continuing design management.
 Technology has, of course, had an impact but the essentials of what creates an effective identity are, I believe, eternal.

 A.C: Has your outlook to client partnership changed since you started your design practice?

-J.L: I have always believed that designers should work as equal partners with clients.
+J.L: I have always believed that designers should be equal partners with clients.
 The designer does not always know best and the client is not always right.
 But teamwork and respect between client and designer are essential.
 Early in my career, I saw that the most successful designers are those who listen well.
 My approach to client relationships has always been the same.

-About the author, Adam
+About the author —